saikirank/CustomFooterMenuForEntireApp/README.md

-# CustomFooterMenuForEntireApp This example shows how to add custom footer menu for the entire iOS app using container view concept using story board
+This example shows how to add custom footer menu for the entire iOS app using container view concept using story board.
+Please look into the main story board file for the conatiner view and common footer view for the configuration details.